CBD is one of many chemicals called cannabinoids. It is found within hemp and cannabis.

 Applying for authorisation

-Applications can be made by following the links on our Novel Foods page.
+Applications can be made by following the links on our Novel Foods page and there is no fee for this.
 In addition to submitting them to the European Commission as usual, we strongly recommend businesses also send them to us to allow us to consider them.
-We can then give businesses guidance and answer any queries we may have, in order to ensure they progress at pace through our UK authorisation process from 1st January 2021.
-If you have an application ready to send to us, please contact us at email@example.com
+We can then give businesses guidance and answer any queries we may have, in order to ensure they progress at pace through our UK authorisation process from 1 January 2021.
+If you have an application ready to send to us, please contact us at firstname.lastname@example.org.

 Deadline for businesses to have CBD applications validated